 Individual programs add canoeing, swimming, fishing instruction and/or local field trips.
 All programs emphasize teaching science information and skills, in the guise of an enjoyable week on the lake or at the coast.

-South Carolina's statewide structure for the 4-H20 - Pontoon Classroom program can serve as a model for public-private partnerships for science-intensive, youth water quality education in other states.
+South Carolina's statewide structure for the 4-H2O: Exploring Watersheds program can serve as a model for public-private partnerships for science-intensive, water-quality education in other states.